Redu (film): Soundtrack

-The songs were composed by Vijay Narayan Gavande with lyrics by Guru Thakur and Vijay Narayan Gavande himself.
+The songs were composed by Vijay Narayan Gavande with lyrics by Gavande and Guru Thakur.

 Critical reception

 Mihir Bhanage of The Times of India gave the film a 3.5 out of 5 ratings, saying that Redu warms up with a light-hearted approach and gradually develops into an emotionally rewarding experience.
 Though the film is in Malvani, the language doesn't act as a barrier.
 This one is definitely worth a watch.

 Just a couple of weeks prior to its release, Redu won Best Film, Best Director, Best Actor and 4 more Maharashtra State Awards.